elijah-mullens/paddle/README.md

 ## Troubleshooting

-1. If you do not have Docker Compose, remove your current Docker installation, which could be docker or docker.io, and re-install it following the guide provided in the "Develop with Docker" section above.
+1. If you have Docker installed but do not have Docker Compose, remove your current Docker installation, which could be docker or docker.io, and re-install it following the guide provided in the [Develop with Docker](#develop-with-docker) section above.